Test analytics

 Can I host Flakiness.io on my own servers?

 Yes.
 A self-hosted deployment is one application container backed by PostgreSQL and an S3-compatible object store.
 The reporters and the Flakiness CLI work with custom deployments.
-See the on-premise docs or contact [email protected] for licensing.
+See the self-hosting docs or contact [email protected] for licensing.

 Who develops the test runner integrations?